 - Finally, rinse your hair with warm water, dry it, and style it.

 - Keep on nourishing the hair.
-You can use any hair oils like argan oil, coconut oil, olive oil, almond oil.
+You can use any hair oil like argan oil, coconut oil, olive oil, or almond oil.

 - Avoid heat styling for at least 2-3 months and also protect the hair from direct sunlight.

 - Condition your hair frequently.

 Which shampoo and developer mix works best to lighten different hair colors?

 Before selecting the best shampoo and developer, we need to understand a little about the hair color types.

 There are ten major hair color types, labeled in a numbering system.
 It is universal labeling and is used by all professionals.
 These are:

 For choosing the right developer, you need to be clear about its use.
 For a hair lightening purpose, the developer is selected based on the targeted lightening of the hair.
 Listed below are the types of the developer:

 10 volume developer: